lennertvhoy/the-last-light/01-the-chinese-room/04-cognitive-atrophy.md

 "Why would I need to?" he asked.
 "I always have my phone."

 Until he doesn't.
 Until we don't.
 Until the infrastructure fails or access is restricted or the next solar flare fries every circuit from here to Shanghai.
 Then we discover we've raised a generation of cognitive dependents, capable with tools, helpless without them.

+This is the bargain we have struck.
+We have chosen the very state that was forced upon Siri Keeton.
+He is the ghost of our Christmas future—a mind so hollowed out by intervention that it becomes the perfect, uncomprehending servant.
+But where his condition was the result of a scalpel, ours is the result of a million daily choices to prioritize efficiency over understanding.
+The atrophy we embrace is not a passive decay; it is the slow, deliberate, technological equivalent of his hemispherectomy, performed one prompt at a time.
+We are not falling into the Chinese Room; we are sprinting towards it, convinced it is the only way to win the race.

 The Deskilling Death Spiral